HannesThurnherr/automated_generation_of_interpretability_testbeds/README.md

-### Installing RASP_eval
+### Installing Tracrbench

-To use RASP_eval you will need to install the tracr library (https://github.com/google-deepmind/tracr) with the following commands
+To use Tracrbench you will need to install the tracr library (https://github.com/google-deepmind/tracr) with the following commands

 ```
 git clone https://github.com/deepmind/tracr